 Southwest Rapid Rewards® Priority Credit Card vs. Barclaycard Arrival Plus® World Elite Mastercard®

-One significant difference is that the Barclaycard Arrival Plus® World Elite Mastercard® doesn't limit maximizing rewards to purchases with a specific brand.
+One significant difference is that the Barclaycard Arrival Plus® World Elite Mastercard® (This card is not currently available on CardRatings) doesn't limit maximizing rewards to purchases with a specific brand.
 Instead, you get two miles for every $1 spent on all purchases.
 (See Rates and Fees)

 The Barclaycard Arrival Plus® World Elite Mastercard® offers 70,000 bonus miles after cardholders spend $5,000 on purchases in the first 90 days.
 That equals $700 worth of travel statement credits.
 Plus, when you redeem, the card gives you 5 percent of your miles back that you can use toward your next redemption.

 Cardholders can redeem miles for cash-back statement credits, gift cards and merchandise though redeeming miles for travel statement credits offers you the best value.